shadowguardian507-irl/emoncms-graph/readme.md

 Check for Database upates in Admin

-## 2. Make Emoncms use graph module as defauld feed viewer
+## 2. Make Emoncms use graph module as default feed viewer

 Add (or change) `$feedviewpath = "graph/";` in `settings.php`